Reviews You Can Rely On

 Range

 The range metric is an evaluation of travel radius and battery charging time.
-When we started testing for range we quickly realized that we needed to subdivide travel radius into two parts to accurately describe the performance of the scooters being tested.
-The first part is the effective range, which is the number of miles traversed at full speed on flat ground.
-The second part is the maximum range, which is the distance the scooter will go at any speed.
-Here the E300 shows the problematic nature of its sealed lead acid battery.
+When we started testing for range, we quickly realized that we needed to subdivide the travel radius into two parts to describe the performance of the scooters being tested accurately.
+The first part is the effective range, the number of miles traversed at full speed on flat ground.
+The second part is the maximum range, the distance the scooter will go at any speed.
+Here, the E300 shows the problematic nature of its sealed lead acid battery.
 There is a big gap between the maximum miles (5.9) and the effective miles (4.7) delivered on a charge, and both were well below those delivered by the lithium-ion counterparts.
-Additionally, the battery was slow to charge taking about 6 ½ hours.
+Additionally, the battery was slow to charge, taking about 6 ½ hours.
 The manufacturer notes in the manual that it can take up to 24 hours to fully charge.

 Portability

-The Razor's lack of a folding mechanism for the steering column, its heavy steel frame construction, and its generally bulky design suggest that its designers did not have portability in mind.
+The Razorlacks a folding mechanism for the steering column; its heavy steel frame construction and generally bulky design suggest that its designers did not consider portability.
 As such, the scooter received the lowest marks in the class in this category.

 Value

-Given the general lack of performance delivered, and that our E300 broke within a few days of purchase.
-We can not say that this product is a good value.
+Given the general lack of performance delivered and the fact that our E300 broke within a few days of purchase, we can not say this product is of good value.

 Conclusion